Table of Contents

 Each collection has its own HISTORY this revolves around three fundamental elements:

-1) You as creator your world, what inspired you, your brand imagery
+1) You as a creator your world, what inspired you, your brand imagery

 2) The elements of your collectiondesign and modelling choices, the materials you used